 Medical Card: Any additional income from employment, or self-employment, could affect continued eligibility for the medical card, or GP visit card, which are means tested.
-Please contact the INOU for more information on (01) 856 0088.

-Jobseeker's Allowance and Qualified Adult Working
+Jobseeker's Allowance and Qualified Adult Working:

-The Qualified Adult of a person in receipt of a Jobseeker's Allowance claim can take up either full-time or part-time employment.
-The Qualified Adult is not subject to scheme conditionality including the Genuinely Seeking Work condition and there is no restriction on the number of hours or days which may be worked by the Qualified Adult.
+The Qualified Adult of a person in receipt of Jobseeker's Allowance can take up either full-time or part-time employment.
+The Qualified Adult is not subject to scheme conditionality, including the Genuinely Seeking Work condition, and there is no restriction on the number of hours or days that may be worked by the Qualified Adult.